 Whenever stress increases, so should self-care, says Hendrix.
+Practicing self-care is one of the most important holiday wellness tips.
 “Maybe it’s an extra yoga class, maybe it’s more meditation,” she says.
 “It’s important to know your top five self-care go-to’s and make sure that you have access to that during the holidays.”

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.